 If Your Goal is to Learn Something New

 What skill could you acquire that might help someone else?
 Could your church use another sign language interpreter for weekend services?
 Could you learn another language and tutor a fellow student whose first language isn’t English?
 Or sink your hands in the dirt, learn to garden, and plant and tend a community garden for a lower income area.

 As you plan goals for the new year, consider how you can change yourself by focusing on others.
 Look for someone or something worthy of your time and energy.
 Expand your impact, and point others to God.

-Johanna Inwood is a South Florida transplant now living in Colorado Springs, Colo. with her husband, Tim.
+Johanna Inwood is a South Florida transplant now living in Colorado Springs, Colorado.
 She works in marketing for a Christian publishing house.
-Learn more about her at johannainwood.com.